 - All interviews with Museum employees will be arranged through the Communications office; after all, we are here to make your job fun and easy!

 - Special permission is required to enter off-exhibit areas.
-Contact our Communications office and will do our best to get you where you need.
+Contact our Communications office and we will do our best to get you where you need.

 - As much as we’d like to go above and beyond where a great story is concerned, animal quarantine and exhibit development areas are off limits to media personnel.